SAFETY GUIDE

 The risk assessment is the foundation of the RAMS.
 It follows a structured process to identify, evaluate, and control risks.
 Here is the standard structure used across the UK construction industry.

 The risk assessment must be specific to the job.
-"Electrical work" is not a hazard — "contact with live conductors during isolation of the main distribution board" is a hazard.
-The more specific the assessment, the more useful it is and the more compliant it is with the Management of Health and Safety at Work Regulations 1999.
+“Electrical work” is not a hazard — “contact with live conductors during isolation of the main distribution board” is a hazard.
+The more specific the assessment, the more useful it is and the more defensible it is.

 03 · Safety Guide